rotki/rotki/docs/api.rst

    :statuscode 200: Aave history successfully queried.
    :statuscode 400: Requested module is not allowed to query statistics.
-   :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
-Or aave module is not activated.
+   :statuscode 401: No user is currently logged in or currently logged in user does not have a premium subscription.
+   :statuscode 409: Aave module is not activated.
    :statuscode 500: Internal rotki error
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.